finland/OG-Steam-Friends/README.md

-Library theme for use with [OG-Steam skin](https://github.com/ungstein/OG-Steam) and [OG-Steam-Library](https://github.com/ungstein/OG-Steam) and [SteamFriendsPatcher](https://github.com/PhantomGamers/SteamFriendsPatcher).
+Friends/Chat theme for use with [OG-Steam skin](https://github.com/ungstein/OG-Steam) and [OG-Steam-Library](https://github.com/ungstein/OG-Steam) and [SteamFriendsPatcher](https://github.com/PhantomGamers/SteamFriendsPatcher).

 ## How to Installation